danbev/learning-ai/notes/position-embeddings/ggml-rope.md

     const size_t   nb2 = (dst)->nb[2]; (void)(nb2);
     const size_t   nb3 = (dst)->nb[3]; (void)(nb3);
 ```
-So this is simply extracting local variables from src0 and dst and the casts are
+So this is simply extracting local variables from `src0` and `dst` and the casts
-to avoid warnings that the variables might not be used.
+are to avoid warnings that the variables might not be used.
 Specifically it is
-creating local variables for the number of elements and the number the strides.
+creating local variables for the number of elements and the number the strides
+for the dimensions of the tensors.

 A little further down we have the following:
 ```c